Toma-Shops-2025/MyPartsRunner247/BUSINESS_EMAIL_SETUP.md

 #### Customer Support Template
 ```
-Subject: MyPartsRunner Support - [Order ID/Issue]
+Subject: MY-RUNNER.COM Support - [Order ID/Issue]

 Dear [Customer Name],

-Thank you for contacting MyPartsRunner support.
+Thank you for contacting MY-RUNNER.COM support.
 We have received your inquiry regarding [issue description].

 Your support ticket #[ticket_number] has been created and will be addressed within 24 hours.

 For urgent matters, please call us at 502-812-2456.

 Best regards,
-MyPartsRunner Support Team
+MY-RUNNER.COM Support Team
 ```

 #### Driver Support Template
 ```
-Subject: MyPartsRunner Driver Support - [Issue]
+Subject: MY-RUNNER.COM Driver Support - [Issue]

 Dear [Driver Name],

-Thank you for contacting MyPartsRunner driver support.
+Thank you for contacting MY-RUNNER.COM driver support.
 We have received your inquiry regarding [issue description].

 Your support ticket #[ticket_number] has been created and will be addressed within 24 hours.

 For urgent matters, please call us at 502-812-2456.

 Best regards,
-MyPartsRunner Driver Support Team
+MY-RUNNER.COM Driver Support Team
 ```

 #### Business Inquiry Template
 ```
-Subject: MyPartsRunner Business Inquiry - [Company Name]
+Subject: MY-RUNNER.COM Business Inquiry - [Company Name]

 Dear [Contact Name],

-Thank you for your interest in MyPartsRunner business services.
+Thank you for your interest in MY-RUNNER.COM business services.
 We have received your inquiry regarding [business need].

 Our business team will contact you within 24 hours to discuss your requirements.

 For immediate assistance, please call us at 502-812-2456.

 Best regards,
-MyPartsRunner Business Team
+MY-RUNNER.COM Business Team
 ```

 ### 4. Email Automation